Joycechocho/APES/HW4/README.md

 please find the detailed report on D2L

-(Below is the compile information and the corresponding directories for each prolem)
+(Below is the compile information and the corresponding directories for each problem)

 ### [Problem 2 - 40 pts] (IPC) Multiple Ways to communicate between two processes
 - messages_queues